Janiczek/janiczek.github.io/_posts/2023-07-03-demystifying-pratt-parsers.md

 And I suspect that's the reason people write summaries.
 You don't need the 1973 motivation, you just need to _solve the operator precedence problem!_

-The best summary and explanation of Pratt parsers I know of (at least for the audience of an amateur programmer language designer in 2023) is written by [Bob Nystrom](https://twitter.com/munificentbob) in his blogpost [_"Pratt Parsers: Expression Parsing Made Easy"_](https://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy/).
+The best summary and explanation of Pratt parsers I know of (at least for the audience of an amateur programming language designer in 2023) is written by [Bob Nystrom](https://twitter.com/munificentbob) in his blogpost [_"Pratt Parsers: Expression Parsing Made Easy"_](https://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy/).
 You should definitely read it!
 (Along with other Bob's writings, like [_Crafting Interpreters_](https://craftinginterpreters.com).)

 The examples Bob gives are written in Java, and the [full example implementation](https://github.com/munificent/bantam) is split across multiple small classes.